Master's in Chemistry and Molecular Sciences

 You can also apply for your degree even if you have not yet obtained all ECTS credits in the CTS, but if you are expecting to do so at the next examination sitting.
 Please also note that the Dean's Office can only start the process for confirming master's thesis grades when they have received a copy of your master's thesis.
 This process can take up to two weeks.
 The sooner the thesis and degree application is completed, the quicker the master's thesis grade will appear in the CTS.

 As soon as you have obtained the necessary 90 ECTS credits in the CTS, you can request through CTS the closure of your program upn the Directorat of Studies' Office who will then set the status of the degree program in the CTS to "complete" and the Dean's Office is informed.
 When the Dean's Office has received your degree application, they issue the certificate and advise you when you may collect it.

 After your master's

 Many master's graduates in Chemistry decide to go on to study for a doctorate (PhD studies).
 This is undertaken in a research group at a Swiss university or abroad

 The University of Bern doctoral program lasts for 3-4 years.
 Anyone who is interested should first find out whether a doctoral post is being offered in a research group at the University of Bern in their field of interest and at the appropriate time.
 The easiest way of obtaining information is by speaking to the leaders of the relevant research groups or by consulting their website.
-The links to the various research groups in the Department of Chemistry and Biochemistry can be found here.
+The links to the various research groups in the Department of Chemistry, Biochemistry and Pharmaceutical Sciences can be found here.

 Career opportunities for PhD graduates include working in industry or pursuing an academic career.